kmerfeld/term_test/README.md

 I have never really looked into writing vim plugins, I just wanted to not have this in my vimrc.

-If I am doing something horrible please let me know
+If I am doing something horrible please create an issue or something